d-diot/oled/README.md

 # oled
-Oled script for IOT gateway
+Oled script for d-diot project

-This repo contains the python script to drive the SSD1306 Oled of the IOT gateway
+This repo contains the python script to drive the SSD1306 Oled display in the d-diot project